Pigweed family (Amaranthaceae)

 Water Hemp is dioecious, with individual plants producing either staminate flowers (male) or pistillate flowers (female).
-Both types of flower are less than 1/8" long.
+Both types of flower are less than 1/8" (3 mm.) long.
 Each staminate flower consists of 5 sepals, 5 stamens, and no petals; it is surrounded by 1-3 narrow bracts with pointed tips.
 Each pistillate flower consists of 0-2 sepals (usually 1), an ovary with 3 feathery styles, and no petals; it is surrounded by 1-3 narrow bracts with pointed tips.
 The bracts of both staminate and pistillate flowers vary in color from green to reddish pink.
 The flowers and bracts are arranged along the spikes more or less densely, sometimes occurring along the spikes in loose bunches.
 The blooming period usually occurs from late summer to early fall, and lasts about 1-2 months.
 There is no floral scent.
-The pistillate flowers are replaced by ovoid capsules that split cleanly in the middle to release the seeds.
+The pistillate flowers are replaced by ovoid capsules that split cleanly around the middle to release the seeds.
 Each capsule contains a single small seed.
 The seeds are flat, round, shiny, and dark brown to black.
 The root system consists of a taproot.
 This plant spreads by reseeding itself.

 Cultivation: The preference is full or partial sun, wet to moist conditions, and fertile soil consisting of loam or clay loam.
 This plant will grow in drier sites with poor soil, but it will be smaller in size.
 This plant is rather weedy and can aggressively reseed itself in disturbed areas.

-Range & Habitat: Water Hemp is a common plant that occurs in most areas of Illinois (see Distribution Map); it is somewhat less common in southern Illinois.
-Probably it is more widespread than the Distribution Map indicates, even though this map is derived from a recent source (from Mohlenbrock, 2001).
+Range & Habitat: The native Water Hemp is a common plant that occurs in most areas of Illinois (see Distribution Map); it is somewhat less common in southern Illinois.
+Probably it is more widespread than the distribution map indicates, even though this map is derived from a recent source (from Mohlenbrock, 2001).
 Natural habitats include swampy areas, mudflats, and borders of small lakes, ponds, or rivers.
 It also occurs in cultivated fields and waste areas.
-This plant definitely prefers disturbed areas, and is probably spreading throughout the state.
+This plant definitely prefers disturbed areas, and it is probably spreading throughout the state.